Discovering Fascinating Facts About September 15

 The month of September is named after the Latin word “septem,” meaning seven, as it was originally the seventh month in the Roman calendar.

-Read more 10 Fascinating February Fun Facts You Need to Know
+Read more 10 Fun Facts About EMTs You Didn't Know

 September 15 marks the beginning of Hispanic Heritage Month in the United States, celebrating the contributions and culture of Hispanic and Latino Americans.